 \subsection{Computing expected trip counts}

 Based on the model introduced above, the expected number of consecutive angler trips to destinations $j_{1}$ and $j_{2}$ can be computed as follows.
-Let $n_{i}$ be the number of anglers residing at origin $i$ and $T$ the number of days in the study period.
+Let $n_{i}$ be the number of anglers residing at origin $i$.
 Then, the expected number of trips that anglers from origin $i$ make during the study period is $n_{i}\mu_{i}T$.
 Now consider the probability that, for any pair of consecutive trips, $j_{1}$ is the destination of the first trip and $j_{2}$ is the destination of the second trip.
 Recall that anglers may either revisit their previous location, constrain their destination choice to their region of preference, or choose their destination freely.
 Hence, the mean number of consecutive trips by anglers from origin $i$ to $j_{1}$ and $j_{2}$ during the study period is

 Here, $\delta_{j_{1}j_{2}}$ is $1$ if $j_{1}=j_{2}$ and $0$ otherwise.
-The right hand side of equation (\ref{eq:mean_HUC_HUC_traffic}) can be simplified to speed up computations, as we show in Supplementary Information section A (SI~A).
+The right hand side of equation (\ref{eq:mean_HUC_HUC_traffic}) can be simplified to speed up computations, as we show in Appendix~S2.

 We computed the expected number $\mu_{j_{1}j_{2}}$ of consecutive trips to destinations $j_{1}$ and $j_{2}$ by summing $\mu_{ij_{1}j_{2}}$ over all origins $i$.
 To determine how many anglers access a destination $j_{2}$ after having visited a whirling-disease infested site, we furthermore summed the $\mu_{ij_{1}j_{2}}$ over all subbasins $j_{1}$ where the disease is present already.
 Based on these results, we also computed the number of these trips for each origin $i$.